Probability Metrics for Tropical Spaces of Different Dimensions: Background and Preliminaries

-\cite{cai2022distances} constructed a Wasserstein pseudometric to measure differences between probability distributions supported on Euclidean spaces of different dimensions; it is a pseudometric in that it is positive up to an isometry equivalence relation.
-They note this pseudometric reflects well-understood geometric properties of certain families of measures, as well as demonstrating computational advantages over the Gromov--Wasserstein distance (\cite{memoli2011gromov}).
+To measure differences between probability distributions supported on Euclidean space of different dimensions, \cite{cai2022distances} constructed a Wasserstein pseudo-metric; it is a pseudo-metric in that it is symmetric and positive up to isometries.
+They note this pseudo-metric reflects well-understood properties of certain families of measures, as well as demonstrating computational advantages over the Gromov--Wasserstein distance \citep{memoli2011gromov}.
+We look to mirror their approach in the more complex tropical setting. \cite{cai2022distances} also establish the same results for $f$-divergences, but we will restrict our considerations to Wasserstein distances due to their inherently geometric behaviour; this behaviour is favourable for applications where our data has a tropical structure such as phylogenetic tree data.

-We will leverage their approach in our work and provide an outline of their strategy here. \cite{cai2022distances} consider two measures, $\mu, \nu$ in $P_p(\R^m)$ and $P_p(\R^n)$ respectively, with $m <n$.
+We will leverage the approach of \cite{cai2022distances} in our work and so we provide an outline of their strategy here.
+Suppose we have two measures, $\mu, \nu$ in $P_p(\R^m)$ and $P_p(\R^n)$ respectively, with $m \leq n$; we suppose there is no known correspondence between the coordinate systems of $\R^m$ and $\R^n$, even if $m=n$.

 Both measures are required to be on the same state space to take a Wasserstein distance, so \cite{cai2022distances} define their projections of interest as those composed of a semi-orthogonal matrix and a translation:

 Then the sets of projection and embedding measures are defined as, respectively,